Do I need to be able to speak te reo Māori to enrol with Te Wānanga o Raukawa?

 The first Hui Rumaki Reo can be quite an overwhelming experience, but you will not be alone.
 You will start with an introduction to the protocols and expectations and get to know your fellow students from across programmes before going into full immersion that evening.
 You will be given resources to assist you during this time.
-Te Wānanga o Raukawa has been holding immersion hui for over 30 years so you can be assured that you are in good hands.
+Te Wānanga o Raukawa has been holding immersion hui for nearly 40 years so you can be assured that you are in good hands.

-Tip: Ensure you complete all your online activities prior to Hui Rumaki Reo, this will give you the best advantage and allow you to concentrate on the learnings each day.
+Tip: Ensure you complete all your online activities prior to Hui Rumaki Reo.
+This will give you the best advantage and allow you to concentrate on the learnings each day.

 Can I bring my children to noho with me?

 We encourage you to make the most of learning while you are attending noho or Hui Rumaki Reo.
 Unless your child is breast feeding or you can bring a caregiver with you, for the benefit of your fellow students and yourself we encourage you to arrange childcare before each noho.
 During Covid-19, for the safety of your tamariki, we have asked that students and staff do not bring their tamariki on to site.